alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 ### Suggestions For Healing

-in this section, some suggestions for healing are given—mainly for children, but also for parents going through a divorce.
+In this section, some suggestions for healing are given—mainly for children, but also for parents going through a divorce.

 #### Meeting The Needs of The Children